 a nurse is making a heart shape with her hands.
 In the background is colorful word bubbles turning into hearts.

-Culturally Competent Care: Beyond an Interpreter and Venturing into Cultural Humility
+What is Culturally Competent Care?
+Beyond an Interpreter and Venturing into Cultural Humility

 After nearly two decades in the nursing industry, my default answer to the question of what constitutes culturally competent care is the use of an interpreter.
 Culturally competent care has been a repeated topic in hospital orientations and annual trainings, and the inclusion of cultural and linguistic competence in continuing medical education is required by […]